svikashk/docs/guide/get-started.md

 Your squad builds features and fixes bugs.
 So, Zepel calls them as they are instead of creating an epic confusion.

 Once you've created a squad, you can create multiple features and track their progress using the [Progress]({{ site.url }}{{ site.baseurl }}{% link guide/progress.md %}).

+To create a Feature, simply click the `Create Feature` button.

 ![All Features in Zepel](/guide/assets/uploads/zepel-features.png "Zepel Features")